Here’s the story of why I like homeschool co-ops.

 On the other hand, I liked creative writing.
+Not only that, I liked literature.
 Hey, maybe we could share!
 Before we knew it, we had talked ourselves into a learning co-op and that was what I was teaching the high schoolers.

 I entered the community experience wanting something more for my kids educationally.
 That happened- but the true gift to me is that I have made lots of friends- friends good enough to pray with, cry with, laugh with, field-trip with.
 I have been gifted with many sisters.
 THAT’S why I love homeschool co-ops!

 7Sisters email subscribers receive periodic practical encouragement, special offers and NO SPAM EVER.

 Click the image above to periodically receive real homeschool value in your inbox.